benjdum59/MapBox-sample/README.md

 ### Step5
 - I don't know if pins have to be removed when another address is selected.
 So I decided to keep them (they were removed before this step)
 - For the map, I created a map container which is initialized with a MapProtocol.
 MapBoxImplementation implements this protocol

+### Step6
+ - UT on utils and model
+ - UT on BLL with mocking service and storage.
+The aim is to check that methods in mocked service and storage are called in BLL
+ - UIT that checks :
+	 - We are on MapViewController
+	 - We are on SearchAddressViewController with no search result (searchBar textfield is empty)
+	 - Checks the tableView when we have results (writing "a" in the searchbar should always have results)
+	 - Minor fixes